 Major water infrastructure

-The Granite Belt Irrigation Project will deliver a 12,000 megalitre dam near Stanthorpe, and 117km of pipeline to provide water to 51 agribusiness customers.
-Tenders for dam, pump stations and pipelines construction, valued at approximately $52 million, will be released in 2020.
+The Granite Belt Irrigation Project will deliver a 12,074 megalitre dam near Stanthorpe, around 126km of pipeline to provide water to 50 customers.

 Contractors wanting to understand more about the detailed design can download the “Business Case Preliminary Reference Design”.